Ephraim Shay: Experiments with steel

 In 1888, Shay and his family moved to Harbor Springs, Michigan on Little Traverse Bay.
 There, he designed and built in about 1892 what is now known as the Shay Hexagon House, a hexagonal-shaped structure.
 It has four wings opening off the central core and a two-story tower on top.
 The house has been listed on the National Register of Historic Places.
 The interior and exterior walls were stamped steel, an unusual use of this relatively new product.

-In 1891, Shay built an all-steel boat that was 40 feet long and a beam of 6 feet, named the Aha.
+In 1891, Shay built an all-steel boat that was 40 feet long with a beam of 6 feet, named the Aha.
 Remains of the Aha have been returned to Harbor Springs and are preserved.
 Shay also designed and operated a private water works for the town of Harbor Springs.
 The use of steel for large lake freighters, developed in this period, was an important innovation to shipping on the Great Lakes.

 Shay established a railroad, the Harbor Springs Railway (nicknamed the "Hemlock Central"), chartered in 1902.
 It was dissolved in 1912.
 Three locomotives of Shay's design were the only motive power.
-The railway primarily hauled lumber, but was also used for sightseeing.
+The railway primarily hauled lumber but was also used for sightseeing.
 Shay also made sleds with maple runners as Christmas gifts for local children, more than 400 sleds in total.

 Shay's wife Jane died on July 24, 1912.
 He died on April 19, 1916.
 He is buried in the Lakeview Cemetery in Harbor Springs.
 The Harbor Springs Area Historical Society annually sponsors the "Shay Days" festival at Hexagon House, on a weekend close to Shay's birthday.
-In 2005, the festival was held July 15, July 16, and July 17.